-The CyberWire Daily Podcast is our look at what's happening in cyberspace.
-It provides a clear and concise summary of the news and offers commentary from industry experts as well as our Academic and Research Partners.
-We publish each weekday afternoon (in time for US East Coast drive-time.)
+The CyberWire podcasts are our look at what's happening in cyberspace.
+It provides clear and concise summaries of the news and offers commentary from industry experts as well as our partners.

 There's been an epidemic of cryptojacking code injections recently, as bad actors attempt to cash in on the cryptocurrency craze through unauthorized cryptomining operations on unsuspecting users.
 Marcelle Lee is a threat researcher at LookingGlass, and she takes us through her recently published research.

 Power grid hacking fears running high.
 Social media problems.
 Election DDoS reported in Russia.
 FTC and SEC cyber enforcement actions.
 NSA hoarder case update.

 NATO-Russian cyber tensions high.
 They're also high between Saudi Arabia and Iran.
 Updates on AMD vulnerability report.
 Another exposed AWS S3 bucket?

 Chip vulnerability disclosure controversial.
 Black market and point-of-sale malware.
 SEC charges ex-Equifax exec with breach-related insider trading.
 Tensions over Salisbury nerve agent attack.